The presheaf of Quantum Realities and constructions of the space-time from the Space of Ultimation: Constructions based on the Locale of Time

 \subsection{Locale of Time in more dimensions}

 The main obstacle to apply this construction straightforwardly to 1+$d$-dimensional Minkowski space $\Md$ is that pseudo-Riemannian manifolds for $d > 1$ are not (semi)lattices.
 It means that the Locale of Time cannot be made from $\Md$ proper, with only addition of some infinite points.
-The Locale of Time can be constructed, although a detailed construction (for $\Md$ and some other globally hyperbolic manifolds, as well for space-times with different geometries in different futures) will be presented in a separate paper.
-A possible way to generalize the Locale of Time construction correctly is to consider the conformal compactification of~$\Md$ and its infinite part~$\PN$, referred to as the space of “null projective twistors” for~$d = 3$.\cite{wiki/Twistor_theory}
+The Locale of Time can be constructed, although a detailed construction (for $\Md$ and some other globally hyperbolic manifolds, as well for space-times with different geometries in different futures) has to be presented in separate papers.\footnote{ One construction of the Locale of Time is presented in 2016 in \cite{CRFfLM}. } A possible way to generalize the Locale of Time construction correctly is to consider the conformal compactification of~$\Md$ and its infinite part~$\mathcal{I}$.